surreal6/GodotSimpleFPSController/README.md

-# Simple FPS Controller
+# Godot Simple FPS Controller

-Godot FPS controller based on 0xspig's old school character cotnroller repurposed to be more simple and friendlier to contemporary style FPS games.
+Barebones FPS player controller for Godot.
+Stripped down and retooled from 0xspig's old school style character controller to be more contemporary styled and simple.
+Features include variable settings, coyote time, controller support with response curves, and multiplayer readiness.
+Made to be easily expanded upon and mostly commented.

+For more information on project input map bindings, view binds.md

+Crosshair by Kenney.